ErnestWKLeung/ClubSimObjC/README.md

 # ClubSimObjC

 It is a testing app that using Objective C to mimic the usage of the other app "Club Sim".
+All graphic materials and API are fetched from the web site with simple editing.

 Before run the app please install cocoapod before.